 Hopefully, though, your debt still resides with the original creditor, and you can move forward with them in the settlement process.
-This is also why it’s important to stay on top of correspondence and not put off dealing with defaulted loans any longer than necessary.
+This is also why staying on top of correspondence and not putting off dealing with defaulted loans is crucial.

 Dealing with Debt Collectors

 If you must deal with a debt collector, you should know your rights under the Fair Debt Collection Practices Act (FDCPA).
 Then, if you have any complaints about how a debt collector is handling the debt, contact the Consumer Financial Protection Bureau.

 Furthermore, check out our in-depth article on how to settle your debts with a debt collector.

 How to Settle Your Debt with the Original Creditor

 Before picking up the phone and asking for a lower payment, have a strategic plan in place.
 Don’t be afraid to jot down some notes or talking points to have on hand.
 Ready for a strong negotiation plan?
 Let’s get started.